 On October 29, 2020, the Company's board of directors approved the adoption of the BioAtla, Inc. 2020 Equity Incentive Plan (the "2020 Plan") and approved certain amendments to the 2020 Plan in December 2020.
 The Company's stockholders approved the 2020 Plan, as amended, in December 2020.
 Under the 2020 Plan, the Company may grant awards of common stock to the Company's employees, consultants and non-employee directors pursuant to option awards, stock appreciation rights awards, restricted stock awards, restricted stock unit awards, performance stock awards, performance stock unit awards and other stock-based awards.
-Initially, the total number of common shares reserved for issuance under the 2020 Plan was 4,939,678.
-On January 1st of each year, commencing with the first January 1st following the effective date of the 2020 Plan, the shares available for awards under the 2020 Plan shall be increased by a number of shares equal to the lessor of 4% of the total number of shares outstanding on the immediately preceding December 31st and such lesser number of shares determined by the Company's board of directors.
+As of December 31, 2021 and 2020, the total number of common shares authorized for issuance under the 2020 Plan was 6,226,540 and 4,939,678, respectively.
+On January 1st of each year, commencing with the first January 1st following the effective date of the 2020 Plan, the shares authorized for issuance under the 2020 Plan, the shares authorized for issuance under the 2020 Plan was 6,226,540 and 4,939,678, respectively.
+On January 1st of each year, commencing with the first January 1st following the effective date of the 2020 Plan, the shares authorized for issuance under the 2020 Plan shall be increased by a number of shares equal to the lesser of 4% of the total number of shares outstanding on the immediately preceding December 31st and such lesser number of shares determined by the Company's board of directors.
 The maximum term of the options granted under the 2020 Plan is no more than ten years.
 Awards under the 2020 Plan generally vest at 25% one year from the vesting commencement date and ratably each month thereafter for a period of 36 months, subject to continuous service.